Logo

 Multi-cloud computing is often defined as a deployment model comprising cloud computing services provided by different vendors.
 In this article, we’d like to be more precise and follow Gartner’s definition: “the deliberate use of the same type of cloud services from multiple public cloud providers.”

 Public and private clouds are two ways of delivering cloud computing services.
-Public cloud services utilize shared infrastructure, enabling many customers to access the same service.
+Public cloud services use shared infrastructure, enabling many customers to access the same service.
 Customers’ data and activities are still private, but customers operate on the same remote servers.
 A private cloud service, by contrast, has only one customer.
 No one except that customer can access the remote server.

 The choice between using public and private cloud services depends on an organization’s goal, IT budget, and cybersecurity risks.
 Most cloud computing vendors allow for combining public and private services.
 But in this case, you’ll create a hybrid infrastructure that does not share the pros and cons of a multi-cloud strategy.